 Inclusive excellence generates more innovative pedagogy and work processes, diverse curricula, high quality research, effective problem-solving and general creativity, creating a climate in which all community members can achieve their potential.
 When college demographics at all levels reflect the society in which we live, students graduate with role models, mentors and firsthand experiences that prepare them for successful futures.
-The Gettysburg College-Gilder Lehrman Masters' Degree Program in American History upholds the College's commitment to diversity and inclusion.
+Graduate programs at Gettysburg College uphold the College's commitment to diversity and inclusion.